With eight destinations to choose from, create the moments you'll remember forever at an RACV Resort

 Victorian towns to visit on a revival road trip

-In the wake of the Victorian Bushfires, there are scores of scenic towns across the state that desperately need visitors.
+Between the devastating Victorian Bushfires and then the COVID-19 pandemic, there are scores of scenic towns across the state that desperately need visitors.
 If you're planning on getting out and about, here are a few places to visit on a revival road trip, plus the best local delights to fill your esky with.
 (Plus: How #EmptyEsky gave the gift of hope during Victoria's darkest hour.)

 Slides: Paynesville; Red Beard Bakery, Trentham; Halls Gap and the Grampians.